-Pupils must have achieved at least a level 7 at IGCSE Chemistry or equivalent ,but we would recommend that they have achieved a level 8 or 9.
+Pupils must have achieved at least a level 7 (as a minimum) at IGCSE Chemistry or equivalent.
 The more demanding topics at GCSE, like moles and equilibria, are fundamental ideas at A Level and, without a secure understanding of these at the start, pupils will find it very difficult to pass A Level Chemistry.

-We would also recommend that pupils have a level 8 or 9 at GCSE Maths as 20% of the marks are awarded for complex GCSE Maths.
+We would also recommend that pupils have a very strong grounding in Maths too.
+20% of the marks are awarded for complex GCSE Maths.

-Suitable A Level subject combinations are too numerous to cover every eventuality, but the following are popular:
+Suitable A Level subject combinations are too numerous to cover every eventuality, but the following have been historically popular: